altunenes/sorceress/docs/api_reference.md

 ```
     """"
     Illusorily Expanding Holes.
-    height: height of the image
-    width: width of the image
+    dimensions: dimensions of the image
     circle_size: size of the circles (center ellipse is adjusted with this ratio)
     circle_color: color of the circles
+    frequency: frequency of the circles
+    shape: "circle" or "rectangle"
     kill: if True, circles are not drawn
     """